First look at Windows Phone

 Pressing and holding a Volume button performs a key-press repeat and incrementally increases or decreases the volume depending on the button pushed.

 When a user receives a phone call, touching either Volume button silences the ringtone.

 Background audio agents can change which playback controls are enabled.
 They can also change the title and artist of the currently playing audio.

 You can control the volume of the audio stream you provide to the system, including muting it.

 The Camera button is a dual-action button that supports full and half button press modes.
 When a user does a full button press, the phone launches the camera app.
 If the user does a half button press after the camera app has launched, the auto-focus feature is enabled.

 Within the Camera app, pushing the Camera button takes a photo when in camera mode, or starts or stops video capture when in video mode.

 If the user presses and holds the Camera button for more than one second when the device is in stand-by (screen off) or locked, the camera app launches.

-Apps can programmatically launch the camera app by calling the CameraCaptureTask class.
+Apps can programmatically launch the camera app by using the CameraCaptureUI class.

-In Windows Phone 8 and Windows Phone OS 7.1, you can override the camera buttons if you’re using the raw camera feed.
-For more info see How to access the hardware camera shutter button in Windows Phone 8.
+You can override the camera buttons if you're using the raw camera feed.
+For more info see How to access the hardware camera shutter button in Windows Phone.